 Thanks to the new qualifying format adopted in 2011, the Europa League tournament lasts almost the entire calendar year, from July to May.

-In mid-July, the first matches of the 1st qualifying round.
-The 50 second-place teams in countries ranked 35 to 53, the third-place teams in championships ranked 22 to 41, and the 3 fair play winners compete against each other in a two-legged match-up format.
+In mid-July the first matches of the 1st qualifying round.
+The 50 second-placed teams in countries with odds from 35 to 53, the third-placed teams in championships from 22 to 41st place and the 3 fair play winners compete against each other in a two-legged clash.

-In the next round, 55 more clubs join the 25 winners: cup winners in championships ranked from 30 to 53, fifth teams from countries from 7th to 9th, bronze medalists from countries from 16th to 21st and owners of fourth places in countries from 10th to 15th.
+In the next round, the 25 winners are joined by another 55 clubs: the winners of cup tournaments in championships with a rating from 30 to 53, the fifth teams of countries from 7th to 9th place, the bronze medalists of countries from 16th to 21st place and the winners fourth places in countries from 10th to 15th.

-The 40 strongest teams make their way to the third round, joined by 30 clubs, among which the sixth teams of the three leading UEFA championships stand out.
-Also at this stage, bronze medalists of the championships with a rating of 7 to 9 and winners of the cup tournaments of countries with a rating of 1 to 17 play their matches.
+The 40 strongest teams make their way to the third round, joined by 30 clubs, among which are the sixth teams from the top three UEFA championships.
+Also at this stage, bronze medalists of championships with ratings from 7 to 9 and winners of cup tournaments of countries with ratings from 1 to 17 play their matches.

-The last, fourth qualifying round includes 35 strongest teams from the previous stage, as well as an additional 41 teams, 15 of which are losers of the 3rd qualifying round of the Champions League.
-In addition, the fifth teams from the top three of the UEFA rankings, the fourth-placed teams in countries with coefficients from 4th to 6th, and the bronze medalists of countries ranked from 7th to 9th take part in this round.
+The last, fourth qualifying round, includes the 35 strongest teams from the previous stage, as well as an additional 41 teams, 15 of which are losers from the 3rd qualifying round of the Champions League.
+In addition, the fifth teams of the top three UEFA rankings, the fourth-place holders in countries with odds from 4th to 6th and the bronze medalists of countries with a rating from 7th to 9th take part in this round.

 Group stage

-Automatically in group stage 17 clubs from the list of participants based on the UEFA club rankings at the end of the 2017/18 season will qualify.
+Automatically in group stage 17 clubs will be included from the list of participants based on the UEFA club rankings at the end of the 2017/18 season.

-• Top two teams each from the five highest ranked associations: Spain, Germany, England, Italy, France (10)
+• The two strongest teams each from the five highest-ranked associations: Spain, Germany, England, Italy, France (10)

-• One team each from associations ranked 6th to 12th: Russia, Portugal, Ukraine, Belgium, Turkey, Czech Republic, Switzerland (7)
+• One team each from associations occupying places from 6th to 12th in the ranking: Russia, Portugal, Ukraine, Belgium, Turkey, Czech Republic, Switzerland (7)

-• Ten teams will qualify for the group stage after being eliminated from the Champions League - these are the six losers of the League Path (losers of the third qualifying round and play-off round) and four teams that will leave the Champions League after the play-off round in the Champions Path.
+• Ten teams will reach the group stage after being eliminated from the Champions League - these are the six losers of the League Representative Path (losers of the third qualifying round and play-off round) and the four teams that will leave the Champions League after the play-off round in the Champions Path bracket.

 Qualification

-Starting from the 2018/19 season, teams will compete in two different brackets: Champions Path and Main Path.
-Teams from the list of participants compiled on the basis of the UEFA club ranking at the end of the 2016/17 season will compete in the qualification.
+From the 2018/19 season, teams will compete in two different brackets: Champions Path and Main Path.
+The qualifying round will include teams from the list of participants based on the UEFA club rankings at the end of the 2016/17 season.

-Teams that are knocked out of the Champions League between the preliminary round and the third qualifying round of the Champions Path will play here.
+The teams that will be eliminated from the Champions League between the preliminary round and the third qualifying round of the Champions Path will play here.
 In total, three qualifying rounds will be played:

-• Second qualifying round: 20 teams that left the Champions League after the preliminary round and the first qualifying round
+• Second qualifying round: 20 teams eliminated from the Champions League after the preliminary round and first qualifying round

-• Third qualifying round: 10 teams that left the Champions League after the second qualifying round plus 10 winners of the second qualifying round of the Europa League Champions Path
+• Third qualifying round: 10 teams eliminated from the Champions League after the second qualifying round plus 10 winners of the second qualifying round of the Europa League Champions Path

-• Play-off round: six teams that left the Champions League after the third qualifying round plus 10 winners of the third qualifying round of the Europa League Champions League
+• Play-off round: six teams eliminated from the Champions League after the third qualifying round plus 10 winners from the third qualifying round of the Europa League Champions Path

 • Preliminary round: 16 teams